dymodi/dymodi.github.io/Research/Paper/Meeting-Summaries.md

 Long Term:
 Know something about what they are doing in machine learning group

 ## Progress Record

+12/18
+1. Eagle paper outline_1 is denied.
+We should not limit ourselves within the "offline data gathering" topic.
+We should have a more broad topic: something like "urban mobility monitoring"
+2. The design space taxonomy has two problems: (1) Not balance.
+The split should be something like "black and white", but not like "others work and my work".
+(2) There are overlaps in the spliting: methods for Wi-Fi can be used for BLE.
+3. There can be some overlaps for Eagle paper and the first paper.
+Data inconsistency part can be mentioned in both papers.

 10/24
 1. Is it possible to use Deep Reinforcement Learning in order dispatching?
 2. Rider's decision is related to both distance and order.
 We are building this relation.